cjeannoel2005/SSP-store-sales-project-/Implementation/DailyProgress.md

 ### 02/27/2026
 - no progress made
 ### 03/02/2026
 - project postponed until spring break
+### 03/03/2023
+- debugging and accessing the progress of the project in order to advance further throughout spring break.